kylecurtis/cpp-notebook/01-the-basics/01a-hello-world.md

 ```cpp
 #include <iostream>
 ```

+> **Explanation**:
-- **Explanation**: This line includes the `iostream` library, which provides functionality for input and output, such as reading from the keyboard or printing to the console.
+> - This line includes the `iostream` library, which provides functionality for input and output, such as reading from the keyboard or printing to the console.

 <br>